shishir-dey/libhsm/README.md

 <h3>About the project</h3>

-libhsm is a Rust library for hierarchical state machines
+libhsm is a state machine framework written in Rust